viam-soleng/viam-grafana-mql/docs/README.md

 You can now login to your Grafana instance with these credentials: admin password: admin

 *DO NOT FORGET TO CHANGE THE PASSWORD!*

+### Troubleshooting
+**Container Failed to Start**

+The user-provided container failed to start and listen on the port defined provided by the PORT=3000 environment variable.
+Logs for this revision might contain more information.
+Can happen when the image was built on a Mac M1/M2/ARM system.

+Solution: Make sure you use the “--platform linux/amd64” parameter if you are building the image on a non amd64 system.

 ## Finally - Configure a Dashboard Displaying Viam Data